fonero-project/fonero-core/docs/software/security-protocol-release-notes.md

 The goal is work with the larger security community on a responsible disclosure model.

 It then follows that:
-* this document is not where security disclosures are made, instead follow the process outlined in [Stellar's bug bounty program](https://www.stellar.org/bug-bounty-program/) as a way to triage and respond to issues.
+* this document is not where security disclosures are made, instead follow the process outlined in [Fonero's bug bounty program](https://www.fonero.org/bug-bounty-program/) as a way to triage and respond to issues.
-* issues are reflected in this document 30 days after release of the version of Stellar core containing fixes for the issues.
+* issues are reflected in this document 30 days after release of the version of Fonero core containing fixes for the issues.

 # Format of each report